Skrylar/ImpromptuModular/README.md

 ![IM](res/img/Clocked.jpg)

-A chainable master clock module with swing, clock delay and pulse width controls, with master BPM from 30 to 300, and mult/div ratios up to 16, including 1.5 and 2.5, and with additional ratios spanning prime numbers and powers of two up to 64.
-Along with the master clock output, three additionnal clocks with seperate multiply or divide ratios are offered.
+A chainable master clock module with swing, clock delay and pulse width controls, with master BPM from 30 to 300 and all mult/div ratios up to 16, including 1.5 and 2.5, and with additional ratios spanning prime numbers and powers of two up to 64.
 The clock can produce waveforms with adjustable pulse widths for use with envelope generators or sequencers that use the clock pulse to produce their gate signals.
-The clock's BPM input is level sensitive (0 V = 30 BPM, 10 V = 300 BPM), synchronizing to an external clock signal is currently not possible.
+The clock's BPM input is level sensitive (0 V = 30 BPM, 10 V = 300 BPM); synchronizing it to an external clock signal is not possible.

-The clock swing is loosely based on the [Roger Linn method](https://www.attackmagazine.com/technique/passing-notes/daw-drum-machine-swing/).
-For a given clock, all even clocks pulses are offset forward/backward according to the setting of the **SWING** knob; at 0 (top) everything is aligned as normal.
+**SWING**: The clock swing is loosely based on the [Roger Linn method](https://www.attackmagazine.com/technique/passing-notes/daw-drum-machine-swing/).
+For a given clock, all even clocks pulses are offset forward/backward according to the setting of the Swing knob; at 0 (top) everything is aligned as normal.
 At -100, all even clocks would coincide with odd clocks preceding them, and at +100 they would line up with subsequent clock pulses).
 The knob thus goes from -99 to +99 such that no beats are missed.
 In its extreme positions, the timing is tighter than 99 percent of a clock period (the 99 value is only a rough indication).

-Pulse width (**PW**) is dependant on the swing knob, but can be used to control the general duration of the clock pulse.
+**PW**: Pulse width is dependant on the swing knob, but can be used to control the general duration of the clock pulse.
 In the worst case knob settings, the pulse width is guaranteed to be a minimum of 1ms, with a minimum 1ms pause between pulses.

-Clock **DELAY** can be used to offset a sub-clock relative to the master clock, and is expressed in fractions of the clock period of the given sub-clock.
+**DELAY**: Clock delay can be used to offset a sub-clock relative to the master clock, and is expressed in fractions of the clock period of the given sub-clock.
+Using the right click menu, the delay value can also be displayed in notes where one quarter note corresponds to a clock period.

 In place of a detailed explanation of these three main controls, it is recommended to connect the outputs to a scope or a logic analyser, such as the Fundamental Scope pitcuted above or the SubmarineFree LA-108, to observe the effects of the different controls.

-The PW and Swing CV inputs (most are available in the expansion panel) are 0-10V signals, and when using these inputs, the corresponding knobs should be in their default (center) position.
+The PW and Swing CV inputs (some are available in the expansion panel) are 0-10V signals, and when using these inputs, the corresponding knobs should be in their default (center) position.
 When changing the internal sample rate of Rack, it is recommended to reset the module to ensure proper timing of all clocks.

 ([Back to module list](#modules))